aaronbloomfield/ccc/hws/tokens/index.md

 ![](inheritance.dot.1.svg)

 Note that the only new files, beyond the the OpenZeppelin implementation, are the two bottom grey nodes.
-We added was the ITokenCC abstract contract, and you have to implement the TokenCC contract.
+We added was the ITokenCC interface, and you have to implement the TokenCC contract.

 #### Part 1, task 4: Develop the smart contract